tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

 ```

+This API is currently available already, but we will need to add tests to make sure it works as expected, as well as exploring finer checkpointing frequency than epochs.
 See [class doc](https://github.com/tensorflow/tensorflow/blob/2d263ad1caf91fcc2eb83efa3c63939608e24901/tensorflow/python/keras/callbacks.py#L1546) for more information.

+Also see the [handling task failure](https://www.tensorflow.org/tutorials/distribute/parameter_server_training#handling_task_failure) section of the tutorial for general information on failure handling with parameter server training.

 ### Testing

 If the assumption that model.fit user code remains the same across strategies (for the most basic flow where batch-level callback is not used) stays true, we can utilize strategy combination tests, where we add `ParameterServerStrategy` to the list of strategy combinations, and use that in the existing tests.
+The combination framework needs changes to provide the cluster needed for testing, similar to [what we have done](https://github.com/tensorflow/tensorflow/blob/fcc4b966f1265f466e82617020af93670141b009/tensorflow/python/distribute/combinations.py#L345-L399) for `MultiWorkerMirroredStrategy`.
 With lack of resources currently, we may reprioritize this in Q1, and in the immediate term we aim to cover basic flow such as mnist, resnet, etc.

 ## Timeline

-*   Current phase: exploring and protytyping
+*   Current phase: exploring and prototyping
 *   Design doc (ETA: mid/late-Nov)
 *   Schedule design review (ETA: Early Dec)
+*   Code check-in with explicit opt-in.
+(ETA: Early-Mid Dec)
 *   User model testing (ETA: Dec)
 *   Aligned design with approvals on this doc (ETA: End of Dec)
-*   Demonstrable working prototype (ETA: End of Dec)
+*   Demonstrable working prototype with checked in test or model (ETA: End of Dec)